 In November 2017, one of our staff (and Coordinator of the Working Group) visited Bhutan to take part in the Captive Breeding Advisory Committee meeting and field visit to advise RSPN on the construction and functioning of the captive breeding centre.
 The Committee visited the site where the centre is now being built, and was able to see many components of RSPN’s work (community engagement/monitoring, involvement of forest officials, education programmes, fish ponds and survey areas).

 We will ensure long-term engagement in the captive breeding centre and all components of the species conservation within Bhutan and beyond.
 We are working with RSPN in Bhutan by arranging and funding further bird handling and rearing training, assisting and advising on in-situ monitoring and survey work and helping with satellite transmitter tagging of wild chicks.
-Visit this page to read more or contact WBHgemma@synchronicityearth.org.
+For more information, contact WBHgemma@synchronicityearth.org.